nuadi/googlecrestscript/README.md

 ## UrlFetchApp calls per day

 Google limits the number of UrlFetchApp service calls that you can make per day.
 You can view the limits on the [Services Dashboard](https://script.google.com/dashboard) by clicking on the Quota Limits tab.
-It's unclear if these limits are per Google Account or per Script.
+This limit is on your entire Google account, so using multiple spreadsheets is not a viable workaround.

 As a result of this limitation, it's not currently possible to construct a spreadsheet that requests the price of every item in EVE Online.
 It's recommended that you use GCS to build specific spreadsheets for tasks which benefit from pricing, but don't aim to analyze the entire market.
 I will work to develop methods to get around this limitation.